hexchat/documentation/tips.rst

 Note on Custom Server Certificates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On Windows it is possible to edit *cert.pem* file in Hexchat main installation directory and add custom certificate there.
-But this method isn't very effective as *cert.pem* is overwritten each time Hexchat installer is used.
+On Windows it is possible to edit *cert.pem* file in HexChat main installation directory and add custom certificate there.
+But this method isn't very effective as *cert.pem* is overwritten each time HexChat installer is used.

 Notice Placement
 ----------------